 3 Ways Modern Technology Will Change Online Gambling

 Many people who choose to gamble online rather than in a physical casino setting, tend to choose games with high levels of interaction between players.
 Not only does this make the experience more realistic, it also adds a social element which users often enjoy.
 After all, a night at a casino is often a social occasion and eliminating that aspect entirely is bound to affect enjoyment levels.
-The presence of lively, dynamic dealers as seen at Live Fortune VIP Blackjack really adds to the whole casino atmosphere so online gambling sites are also placing these characters at the centre of many of their games.
+The presence of lively, dynamic dealers as seen at Live Fortune VIP Blackjack really adds to the whole casino atmosphere so online gambling sites like those listed on this site are also placing these characters at the centre of many of their games.
 The result is a more engaging and interactive online experience that encourages users to keep returning to gameplay.

 The mainstream gaming industry is already utilising VR technology and many of us across the UK own VR headsets with our games consoles.
 The technology has massively transformed gaming experiences by transporting gamers from the comfort of their sofas into fantasy worlds and exhilarating situations.
 Some of the big names in the online gambling community have adopted this technology already and it’s only a matter of time before virtual reality gambling becomes widely available.
 We’ll soon be enjoying the buzz of very realistic casinos and interacting with colourful characters without even leaving the house.